geolili/boredsite/README.md

 From a junior programmer.

-"Boredsite" is a page with random activities generated with a button.
+"Boredsite" is a page with random activities generated clicking on a button by the user.

 Api used: https://www.boredapi.com/

-this site has been made with HTML, CSS, Javascript and Ajax tecnology (XMLHttpRequest).
+The site has been made with HTML, CSS, Javascript and Ajax tecnology (XMLHttpRequest).

-The background image has been choosen on https://visualhunt.com/ (Photo credit: https://visualhunt.co/a4/caae2d00" nick on https://visualhunt.com/re6/f8ab1440, CC BY-NC-SA)
+The background image has been choosen on https://visualhunt.com/ Photo credit: :nick (https://www.flickr.com/photos/nzadrozny/39274240/) on https://visualhunt.com/re6/f8ab1440, CC BY-NC-SA)